 On July 14, 2017, we sold to certain investors an aggregate of 286,000 shares of our common stock for total cash proceeds of \$672,100.
-The investors are all individuals residing in the People's Republic of China.
+All the investors are non-U.S. persons, as defined in Regulation S. The investors are all individuals residing in the People's Republic of China.

 On August 21, 2017, we sold to certain investors an aggregate of 355,500 shares of our common stock for total cash proceeds of \$835,425.
-The investors are all individuals residing in the People's Republic of China.
+All the investors are non-U.S. persons, as defined in Regulation S. The investors are all individuals residing in the People's Republic of China.

 On September 21, 2017, we sold to certain investors an aggregate of 260,000 shares of our common stock for total cash proceeds of \$611,000.
-The Investors are all individuals residing in the People's Republic of China.
+All the investors are non-U.S. persons, as defined in Regulation S. The investors are all individuals residing in the People's Republic of China.